chandrai143/steam-account-generator/README.md

 # sirystes - steam account creator v1
+maybe this does not work anymore ...
+I'll be updating to a new version soon ... a new version with proxy system.
 Steam Account Creator/Generator, now you can create as many accounts as you want and much easier and much faster.

 # Discord